wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 **More Options from Preflight Main Site**
 https://github.com/redhat-openshift-ecosystem/openshift-preflight

-## Start DCI runner TNF, chart-verifier and preflight
+## Start DCI runner TNF, Chart-Verifier and Preflight

 **Note:** Using DCI to run preflight with container image is not supported and the function was removed During the test.
 DCI Developer team had added the feature back to support DCI to run with Preflight on container image as described on this Jira